Making it easier to grow your law firm

 7. Hook the reader.
 As with any type of writing (articles, blogs, replies or case updates) you need to hook your reader.
 Be short, punchy and to the point.
 If you can say something eye-catching (and not provocative) in your intro, that will (by definition!) catch the eye.

 8. Jump on the bandwagon.
 Watch what’s popular and jump on that bandwagon.
-If you are a conveyancer and posts regarding falling house prices are attracting a lot of likes and shares, that’s your topic.
-If you’re a corporate lawyer and there is an increase in interest in M&A activity because the rise in interest rates is leading some owners to sell up, go with that.
+If you are a conveyancer and posts regarding house prices are attracting a lot of likes and shares, that’s your topic.
+If you’re a corporate lawyer and there is an increase in interest in M&A activity because a change in the tax rules is leading some owners to sell up, go with that.

 9. Get people sharing.
 Having a few ‘fans’ who regularly share your content gives you a much better chance of success.
 Try and nudge colleagues, contacts and clients to like and share when they see something they like.